 6 killed in shooting at Hamburg, Germany, Jehovah's Witness hall, including an unborn child

-A Thursday night shooting at a Jehovah's Witnesses hall in the German city of Hamburg left seven people dead, including a former member of the congregation identified as the shooter, police said Friday.
+A gunman killed six people Thursday night at a Jehovah's Witnesses hall in the German city of Hamburg before apparently turning his gun on himself.
+The shooter was identified as a former member of the congregation, police said Friday.
 Four men, one woman and an unborn child were killed.
 Police initially said Friday that the woman carrying the baby had also died in the attack, but they later confirmed she survived.
 Her 28-week unborn baby died.

 Police identified the gunman on Friday as unmarried former church member Phillip F., and said there was no indication of a terrorist motive.